fjbriones/pix2code2/README.md

 # pix2code2

-pix2code iS a network introduced by Tony Beltramelli which transforms image designs for different UIs into their respective DSL code.
+pix2code is a network introduced by Tony Beltramelli which transforms image designs for different UIs into their respective DSL code.

 The original paper found [here](https://arxiv.org/abs/1705.07962) and the original demo code found [here](https://github.com/tonybeltramelli/pix2code)